Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Introduction

-We highlight that, when aiming to describe Fe-based catalyst models with computational methods, theoreticians can use periodic methods with plane-wave basis sets and extended structural models or molecular methods with Gaussian basis sets and finite structural models. \cite{ni_active_2021,ni_identification_2022,mineva_2019,kattel_2014} These two approaches differ not only in the model size, but also in the electronic structure treatments and underlying assumptions.
+This evaluation is complemented by a comparison of the electronic structure descriptions with molecular and periodic approaches.
+Particular attention is paid to different spin states and their relative stabilities in these two types of description.
+We highlight that, when aiming to describe Fe-based catalyst models with computational methods, theoreticians can use periodic methods with plane-wave basis sets and extended structural models or molecular methods with Gaussian basis sets and finite structural models. \cite{ni_2021,ni_2022,mineva_2019,kattel_2014} These two approaches differ not only in the model size, but also in the electronic structure treatments and underlying assumptions.
 This inhibits the comparability of results obtained with different approaches.
-We delineate here a route to make use of these complementary descriptions.
+We propose here how these descriptions may be compared since both treatments can be used in complementary ways to model the same type of catalyst or material.